 - b.
 The twelve (12) month period for determining the eligibility for twelve (12) weeks of FMLA/Vermont Parental and Family Leave shall be based upon the "rolling calendar year" method, measured backward from the date an employee uses any such leave.
 Under this method, each time an employee takes such leave, the remaining leave would be any balance of the twelve (12) weeks which has not been used during the immediately preceding twelve (12) months.
-Employees on such leave have the option of using any paid medical, vacation or personal leave they may have, in accordance with the terms of those leave policies. - c.
+Employees on such leave have the option of using any paid medical leave or paid time off they may have, in accordance with the terms of those leave policies. - c.
 The University may ask for medical certification in cases where the leave requested is due to the employee's own serious health condition or where the leave is requested for the care of a spouse, civil union partner, child, stepchild, foster child, ward, parent, or parent-in-law with a serious health condition with an indication that the employee is needed to care for the family member.
 Subsequent recertifications to support continuing federal and/or state leave may be required on a reasonable basis.
-Certification from a health care provider shall not be required for Vermont parental leave. - d.
-When paid vacation, medical leave or personal days are used in conjunction with an FMLA and/or Vermont Parental and Family Leave, the employee's share of health care and other benefit premiums will be paid for as customarily provided for paid leaves of absence.
+Certification from a health care provider shall not be required for Vermont parental leave.

+- d.
+When paid time off or paid medical leave are used in conjunction with an FMLA and/or Vermont Parental and Family Leave, the employee's share of health care and other benefit premiums will be paid for as customarily provided for paid leaves of absence.
 In the event the FMLA and/or Vermont Parental and Family Leave is unpaid, the employee will be given a thirty (30) day grace period beginning on the first day of the leave to pay their share of health and dental benefit premiums.
 The amount of this share shall be equal to the share paid by employees who are not on leave. - e.
 An employee on an unpaid FMLA and/or Vermont Parental and Family Leave shall not accumulate vacation or medical leave during the period of absence.
-An employee who takes an FMLA and/or f.
+An employee who takes an FMLA and/or Vermont Parental and Family Leave shall be entitled to be restored to the same position or an equivalent position upon return from the leave. - f.
 This Section 27.3 attempts to summarize the applicable federal and state statutory family, medical and parental leaves required by law.
 To the extent that any part of Section 27.3 is inconsistent with the thencurrent federal or state leave laws, such laws shall apply.
 In short, the University will comply with all applicable federal and state statutes pertaining to medical and other leaves, as they may be modified from time to time.